 I’m always grateful to be handed a style guide because that means I don’t have to make decisions each time a stylistic point comes up (which English spelling to use?
 How to write out numbers? etc.).

 Not all organizations have style guides but here are a few that I find useful.
-These are public, provided for free.
+These are public and freely available.

 Australia